digocarvalhoo/digocarvalhoo/README.md

 my 2nd semester, and studying programming languages ​​in courses online, my main focus is to become a full stack developer.
-- 🌱 I'm currently learning the front-end area, dedicating myself to learning Javascript, HTML and CSS.
+- 🌱 I'm currently learning the front-end area, dedicating myself to learning Javascript, HTML.
 I have skills in Excel, World, programming logic, knowledge of hardware and software.
 I also started a Java bootcamp.
 - 💞️ I'm looking for a collaborator in financial market companies, such as Itaú.
 - 📫 How to contact me...
 Phone +55(11)992147487 and email diogocarva25@gmail.com